Topic Pillar

 Model Context Protocol.The open standard that gives LLMs real tools.

 MCP is the protocol that turns an LLM into an agent.
 It defines how a model discovers tools, calls them, streams results back, and authenticates against your systems.
-With 1.0 ratified and a remote-server registry of 500+, this is no longer an experimental layer.
+The 2026-07-28 spec is generally available: stateless request/response core, header-based routing, explicit tool handles for multi-step state, MRTR for elicitation, and Tasks/Apps as versioned extensions.
+This hub gathers day-one field notes, migration checklists, EMA identity patterns, and registry hygiene that keep tool selection accurate in production.

 What MCP solves